Kameleon21/Rock-Paper/README.md

 You choose from Rock,Paper or Scissors
 You set the rules/logic of the game
-Play your answer against the computer and store the answer in a variable Print the variable on to the screen
+Play your answer against the computer and store the answer in a variable
+    -add a variable to store computer score too
+    -Play the game 5 times and print the answer of each into the console Print the variable on to the screen